July 9, 1964

-Commerce Committee Chairman Warren Magnuson knew he had the votes to favorably report the Collins nomination to the full Senate.
+Commerce Committee chairman Warren Magnuson knew he had the votes to favorably report the Collins nomination to the full Senate.
 For two days, however, he had tried unsuccessfully to obtain a quorum so that the committee could act.
-Knowing of the chairman’s difficulty, Thurmond stationed himself outside the committee’s room in the Dirksen Senate Office Building on July 9, 1964, hoping to block action by turning away late-arriving senators.
+Knowing of the chairman’s difficulty, Thurmond stationed himself outside the committee room on July 9, 1964, hoping to block action by turning away late-arriving senators.

 After a few moments of light scuffling, each senator removed his suit jacket.
 Thurmond then wrestled the increasingly out-of-breath Yarborough to the floor.
 “Tell me to release you, Ralph, and I will,” said Thurmond.
 Yarborough refused.
 Another senator approached and suggested that both men stop before one of them suffered a heart attack.
 Finally, Chairman Magnuson appeared and growled, “Come on, you fellows, let’s break this up.”